nisedo/Rock-Paper-Scissors/README.md

 Rock Paper Scissors - Chrome Extension

 This repository contains the source code for a simple Chrome extension that allows you to play the classic game of Rock, Paper, Scissors in your browser.
+I did it as part of the final project for the CS50 course.

 Features
 - Simple and easy-to-use interface